BRST Theory for Continuous Spin: BRST theory

 These equations are sometimes called the ''triplet'' equations \cite{FranciaSagnotti2003a,FranciaSagnotti2005a}.
 The last equation can be solved algebraically for the auxiliary field $H$.
 Then applying the trace constraint $\big(T+b_+c^-\big)|\Phi\rangle=0$, traces of the $A$ fields are related to the $F$ fields through $A=TF$.
 The standard Fronsdal equations result for the integer spin field components in $A$.
 Indeed, if all the fields are expanded over the oscillator basis, generically as

-and the shorthand notation $A^{(s)}$ for a gauge field $A_s$ with $s$ symmetrized indices is used, equations \eqref{eq:HSFieldEquations1} and \eqref{eq:HSFieldEquations3} yield
+and the shorthand notation $A^{(s)}$ for a gauge field $A_{\mu_1\mu_2\ldots\mu_s}$ with $s$ symmetrized indices is used, equations \eqref{eq:HSFieldEquations1} and \eqref{eq:HSFieldEquations3} yield

 with $p=-i\partial$.
-The trace constraint finally gives $F^{(s-2)}=A^{\prime(s)}$, thus recovering the Fronsdal equations.
+The trace constraint finally gives $F^{(s-2)}=A^{\prime(s)}$ (where the prime denotes a trace), thus recovering the Fronsdal equations.
 However, the field equation \eqref{eq:HSFieldEquation4} for the doublet $(A,F)$ is gauge invariant even without imposing the trace constraint, and thus is unconstrained.

 It can be noted that this is all true even if $\beta\not=0$ in the constraints $G_+$ and $G_-$.
 A non-zero $\beta$ would give level, i.e. spin, mixing, a phenomena that will also result in the continuous spin case.